 Students who have taken academic work at Washington and Lee, and who wish to count toward degree credit summer work taken subsequently at another institution, must meet certain conditions:

-A. Verification that the college or university is a four-year institution accredited by one of the six regional accrediting agencies of the United States is secured from the appropriate dean.
-Approval of courses is secured from heads of departments offering the corresponding work at Washington and Lee University.
+A. Verification that the college or university is accredited by one of the six regional accrediting agencies of the United States must be secured from the appropriate dean.
+Approval of courses is secured from heads of departments or programs offering the corresponding work at Washington and Lee University.
 Approval of courses taken for credit at scientific research laboratories and field stations may be granted at the discretion of the department concerned.

-In order to assure that students receive credit for summer school courses, it is recommended that they seek the advice and approval of the appropriate department head and dean before enrolling for the courses.
-No matter when approval is requested, students must submit applications for approval on the Application for Degree Credit for Off-Campus Study form, obtainable from the University Registrar's office or Web site.
+In order to assure that students receive credit for summer course work, it is recommended that they seek the advice and approval of the appropriate department head and dean before enrolling for the courses.
+However, if students apply for credit during the course or after it has been completed, they will be given or denied credit on the basis of the criteria which would have been applied to their request prior to taking the course.
+No matter when approval is requested, students must submit applications for approval on the Application for Degree Credit for Off-Campus Study form, obtainable from the University Registrar's office or website at go.wlu.edu/forms.

 B. A maximum of four courses, not to exceed 15 credits, of summer school work may be offered toward all major, minor, or degree requirements.
 Other restrictions which apply are listed in the catalog.